markfisher1/LAMP-stack-on-AWS/README.md

 # PROJECT-LAMP-stack

+A “LAMP” stack is a group of open source software that is typically installed together in order to enable a server to host dynamic websites and web apps written in PHP.
+This term is an acronym which represents the 'LINUX' operating system with the 'APACHE' web server.
+The site data is stored in a 'MySQL' database, and dynamic content is processed by 'PHP'.

 Part 1: Setting Up LAMP Stack

 1.ON YOUR AWS CONSOLE Launch EC2 Instance:
 Deploy an EC2 instance with Ubuntu Linux OS, ensuring correct configurations. after launching your instance, remember to edit the inbound rules of your ec2 instance